Sunday, December 21, 2014

 "We will not, however, incur the risk of pronouncing positively as to the name of Antichrist; for if it were necessary that his name should be distinctly revealed in this present time, it would have been announced by him (John) who beheld the Revelation.
 For he (John) was seen not very long time since, but almost in our day, towards the end of Domitian's reign.”
 (Irenaeus, Against Heresies 5:30:3)

-As we can see, the highlighted portion fits the context of the discussion regarding the antichrist and how to determine who he is and not with the very different topic of dating the book.
+As we can see, the highlighted portion fits the context of the discussion regarding the antichrist and how to determine who he is and not with the very different topic of the date the book was written.

-In conclusion, it is worth pointing out that Irenaeus himself never directly indicated in any of his writings - outside the questionable interpretation of this quote - what his view was concerning the date of the book itself.
-It is simply not discussed in "Against Heresies" or anything else written by him.
-It appears this view is only advocated by others, citing this quote as proof that he held to a late date but does not appear to be the view of Irenaeus himself based on his writings.
+In conclusion, Irenaeus himself never directly indicated in any of his writings - outside the questionable interpretation of this quote - what his view was concerning the date of the book itself.
+It is simply not discussed in "Against Heresies" or in anything else written by him.
+This view is only advocated by others, not Irenaeus himself.
+Others simply cite this quote as their "proof" that Irenaeus held to a late date but this does not appear to be Irenaeus's view based on any of his writings.

 In my opening comments, I mentioned the Irenaeus quote was the primary support for a late date.
 The only other external evidence offered is a reference to Hegesippus